 Please let us know all old and new company details to identify the account.

 Your circumstances What to do No payment required for all or part of the period.
-Submit an Employer contribution nil advice form to let AustralianSuper know you have no further obligations.
+Submit an Employer contribution no super payment required form to let AustralianSuper know you have no further obligations.
 Staff changes from the last period.
-Please contact us to let us know and give us termination dates for relevant employees.
-Submit an Employer contribution nil advice form.
+Please contact us to advise of any staff changes, including termination dates for relevant employees.
+If you're using the Employer Portal1, you can make these changes within the portal.
 No staff left with AustralianSuper.
 Contact us to advise that you no longer have any employees with AustralianSuper and confirm the date of the last contribution owed.
 Staff with irregular work patterns.
-This may include casuals, seasonal workers.
-Submit an Employer contribution nil advice form to let us know.
+This may include casual and seasonal workers.
+Submit an Employer contribution no super payment required form to let us know.
 This can also be used for dates in the future.
 You’ve changed ABN or your business has multiple entities.
 If one of these entities is now making payments under this employer number or if employees are being paid under a new ABN, contact us so we can update our records.
+If you have changed your ABN, you will need to open a new account.
 Your business has ceased trading.
-Contact us to advise of the date your business ceased trading.
-You use another clearing house for payments.
-Submit an Employer contribution nil advice form -
+Contact us to advise when your business ceased trading. -

 Businesses can claim a tax deduction for SG payments made on behalf of employees in the financial year they were made.

-Unfortunately, missed payments may attract the super guarantee charge (SGC), which is not tax-deductible
+Missed payments may attract the super guarantee charge (SGC), which is not tax-deductible.

 -